Early Inspiration

 Many of the faculty and some of the participants returned to ALIA year after year and made an ongoing connection with the people and place of Nova Scotia.
 ALIA first introduced practices such as the Art of Hosting, World Cafe, Deep Democracy, and Social Innovation Labs, among many others, to Nova Scotia and Canada.

-ALIA's ongoing partners and faculty in this exciting exploration included Peter Senge (co-founder of the Society for Organizational Learning and the Academy for Systems Change, and author of The Fifth Discipline and The Necessary Revolution), Margaret Wheatley (founder of the Berkana Institute and author of Leadership and the New Science and many others), Adam Kahane (co-founder of Reos Partners and author of Solving Tough Problems, Power and Love, Transformative Scenario Planning and Collaborating with the Enemy), Otto Scharmer (founder of the Presencing Institute and author of Theory U), Wendy Palmer (founder of Leadership Embodiment), Juanita Brown and David Isaacs (co-founders of the World Cafe), Toke Moeller and Monica Nissen (co-founders of the Art of Hosting), and a creative process team that included Barbara Bash, Arawana Hayashi, Lanny Harrison and Jerry Granelli, to name just a few.
+ALIA's ongoing partners and faculty in this exciting exploration included Peter Senge (co-founder of the Society for Organizational Learning and the Academy for Systems Change, and author of The Fifth Discipline and The Necessary Revolution), Margaret Wheatley (founder of the Berkana Institute and author of Leadership and the New Science and many others), Adam Kahane (co-founder of Reos Partners and author of Solving Tough Problems, Power and Love, Transformative Scenario Planning and Collaborating with the Enemy), Otto Scharmer (founder of the Presencing Institute and author of Theory U), Wendy Palmer (founder of Leadership Embodiment), Juanita Brown and David Isaacs (co-founders of the World Cafe), Toke Moeller and Monica Nissen (co-founders of the Art of Hosting), Maaianne Knuth (founder of Kufunda Village), and a creative process team that included Barbara Bash, Arawana Hayashi, Lanny Harrison and Jerry Granelli, to name just a few.

 Over the years, ALIA offered similar leadership institutes in the Netherlands, Ohio, Ontario, B.C. and Washington State.
 Locally, ALIA also co-founded (with United Way Halifax) Envision Halifax, which evolved into Engage Nova Scotia, as well as the community-based Rural Communities Leading and Growth Starts Here leadership programs.
 ALIA offered a master class in Authentic Leadership in collaboration with Margaret and Jim Drescher of Windhorse Farm.